-The proposed project is not amending the Spheres of Influence of either the existing service area of the District or the service delivery area for the City of West Sacramento.
-The annexation will merge the Spheres into one service delivery area for sanitary sewer service.
-The annexation will not expand the potential service area beyond the existing corporate boundary of the City of West Sacramento and the District 's amended Sphere of Influence.
+The proposed project does not increase either the existing service area of the District or the service delivery area of the City of West Sacramento.
+However, I recommend the Commission amend the Sphere of Influence for the District to include the City of West Sacramento in anticipation of the City's annexation to the District after adoption of the Wastewater Service agreement.